bradhowes/AUv3Support/Sources/DSPHeaders/README.md

 This package contains various C++ classes that are useful when rendering audio samples for an AUv3 audio unit.

 * `Biquad` -- collection of routines used to create bi-quad filters in different configurations
-* `BufferFacet` --  provides a simple `std::vector` view of an `AudioBufferList` where each entry in the vector is a pointer to a stream of `AUValue` values for a given channel.
+* `BusBufferFacet` --  provides a simple `std::vector` view of an `AudioBufferList` where each entry in the vector is a pointer to a stream of `AUValue` values for a given bus channel.
 * `BusBuffers` -- collection of buffers per bus entity
 * `ConstMath` -- collection of routines that perform compile-time math operations
 * `DelayBuffer` -- a circular-buffer that holds past audio samples that can be retrieved at a time offset